 ● SDK Hacking/AKA Spoofing

 Another fraud that happens through existing malware in user devices through app installation is SDK hacking.
-This bot fraud spoof installs by tricking servers and providing monetary gain to cybercriminals.
-Brands using open source technology or poor encryption should know that fraudsters use these loopholes for manipulating or reverse-engineering attribution codes.
+This bot fraud spoof installs by tricking servers and providing monetary gain to cyber criminals.
+Brands using open-source technology or poor encryption should know that fraudsters use these loopholes for manipulating or reverse-engineering attribution codes.

-Besides installs, SDK spoofing can even tamper clicks and other engagement signals.
+Besides installs, SDK spoofing can even tamper with clicks and other engagement signals.
 Identifying SDK spoofs requires tracking unused SDKs, watching out for install frauds, and generating a report for fraud exposure.
 The best methods to avoid AKA spoofing are avoiding open source SDKs, ensuring secure communication between SDKs and servers, detecting behavioral anomalies, and using a solution for bot detection.

 One of the largest drawbacks of mobile ad fraud is account takeover (ATO).
 It has led to implications like cyberbullying of children, loss of money, and data privacy breaches.
 Moreover, ATO attacks on apps can reward a fraudster instead of a professional with tournament entries and awards.
 ATO attacks also cause brand infringements, tarnish a brand’s reputation, and flush goodies out of inactive accounts.